Matbe34/lankir/docs/reference/faq.md

 ## General

-### What is PDF App?
+### What is Lankir?

-PDF App is a desktop PDF viewer and signing tool for Linux.
+Lankir is a desktop PDF viewer and signing tool for Linux.
 It supports viewing PDFs and signing them with digital certificates from various sources including hardware tokens (smart cards), certificate files, and browser certificate stores.

-### Is PDF App free?
+### Is Lankir free?

-Yes, PDF App is open source and free to use.
+Yes, Lankir is open source and free to use.

 ### What operating systems are supported?

-Currently, PDF App supports **Linux only** (x86_64).
+Currently, Lankir supports **Linux only** (x86_64).
 Support for macOS and Windows may be added in future versions.

-### Does PDF App require an internet connection?
+### Does Lankir require an internet connection?

 No. All core functionality works offline.
 The only feature that uses the network is optional geolocation for signature location metadata.